 A Lantern Roof, a glazing application that somehow exudes both classical and futuristic qualities in equal measure.
 Coming in with a large surface area, huge natural light potential and an undeniable wow factor, a Lantern Roof is a glass implement that immediately seizes the attention of those in its presence.

 But what makes a Lantern Roof so special?
 Why do so many choose to crown their new extension with this glassy showpiece?
-What are the reasons behind its growing popularity across the UK fenestration industry?
+What are the reasons behind its popularity across the UK?
 So many questions, so little time.

 So, without any further ado, let’s get into 3 sure fire Lantern Roof benefits and reasons to install one in your home.